alexlawrence/declarative/README.md

 <span data-counter="target: '#text'">0</span> characters
 ```

-There are three important values when describing custom user interface elements:
+There are three important values when describing custom elements:
-the DOM element itself, the custom type and its options.
+the **DOM element** itself, the **custom type** and its **options**.
-In the above example we have one span element which uses the custom type "counter" and contains an "target" option
+In the above example there is one span element which uses the custom type "counter"
-with the value of a CSS selector.
+and contains an option "target" with the value of a CSS selector.
 Note the value of the "data-counter" attribute.
-The syntax used by declarative is inspired by knockout.js.
-It accepts a comma separated list of key-value pairs where string values must be surrounded by single quotes.
+The syntax used by declarative is equivalent to the object syntax in JavaScript without the most outer curly braces.
 If no options should be passed the value can be omitted.

 The next step is to register the counter as a custom type and describe how it should be mapped to JavaScript code.